 Teaching math can be much more than working problems from a textbook.
 You can turn outdoor activities and trips into opportunities to sharpen and teach math.
 Take advantage of backyard playtime, a walk in the woods, or a visit to a city or beach to talk about math.

 The key ingredient to teaching math skills outdoors is to make the experience a positive one.
 In these instances, take the time for conversation, exploration, and extension of math concepts.
 Help your student develop awareness that math is everywhere.
-Encourage him to recognize shapes, patterns, and symmetry in his environment.
+Encourage them to recognize shapes, patterns, and symmetry in their environment.

-The following outdoor math activities may inspire your student to use his mathematical thinking skills while spending quality time together.
+The following outdoor math activities may inspire your student to use their mathematical thinking skills while spending quality time together.

 4 Outdoor Math Activities to Do Together

 Geometry is the study of shapes and their properties.
 Spiders are born knowing how to design and spin a web.
 Each species of spider spins a unique design.
 Have your student research the geometrical parts of a spider web design and learn to identify components such as the bridge thread, radius threads, auxiliary spiral, and signal line.
 If your student is so inclined, they can try to draw or “spin” their own web using a wire coat hanger stretched into a circle and some yarn.